thompsonj/thompsonj.github.io/_posts/2020/2020-08-07-reduction-and-emergence-unity-and-plurality.markdown

     - does not suffice to explain individual phenomena, does not offer local misunderstanding

 ### Unification and pluralism in practice
 "For defenders of grand principles, simplicity and the universal scope of a theory may be more important than its evidential support.
 Integration seems more related to evidential support and consistency instead.
 The defenders of the new mechanistic approach to explanation, for example, usually treat generality as an optional feature of scientific explanation (Craver 2008).
-Thus, a defender of integration may proceed in a different fashion than a defender of unificatory strategies."
+Thus, a defender of integration may proceed in a different fashion than a defender of unificatory strategies." (p.
+9)

 Unification, defined by dimensions like simplicity, generality and scope, and systematicity, still constitutes a notable virtue of research traditions, even if attempts for grand unifying theories fail to encompass all cognition.